Committed Louisville Negligent Security Lawyer

 In addition to the owners of stores and event centers, it is the duty of business owners to ensure that their workers are in a safe environment while on the job.
 Violence in the workplace costs companies billions of dollars each year, and approximately two million crimes take place in the workplace every year.
 Any time that an employee proves to be a threat to other employees, it is the employer’s responsibility to take measures to secure safety of the other workers.
 If the employer does not take such action, he or she can be held liable for civil damages due to negligent security.
 Speak with a Louisville personal injury lawyer about your case and concerns today.

 Contact Gladstein Law Firm Today

 When you or a loved one is injured due to the negligence of a property owner or operator, you may wish to speak to a Louisville Negligent Security Lawyer about the details of your case.
 Seth Gladstein understands Kentucky negligent security laws and he will help you understand your rights, in order to get the compensation that you deserve.
 Your claim can be reviewed at no cost to you.
-To schedule an appointment, or to simply ask a question, call 502-855-4177 or 800-991-0474.
+To schedule an appointment, or to simply ask a question, call 502-855-4177.
 You may also fill out our short contact form, and a Louisville negligent security attorney will get in touch with you as soon as possible.